-Princeton Math Tournament (PMT) is a math tournament hosted by Princeton High School's Math Team.
-The tournament will be hosted at Princeton High School (151 Witherspoon St., Princeton NJ) from 10AM - 5PM on Saturday, February 21st.
+Princeton Math Tournament (PMT) is a math tournament hosted by Princeton High School's Math Team for students in grades 3-8, in teams of 1-3.
+The tournament will be hosted at Princeton High School (151 Witherspoon St., Princeton NJ) from 10AM - 5PM on Saturday, January 31st.
+Additionally, for those unable to make it to Princeton, New Jersey, the tournament is also held online on February 1st!
+(Note that those within ~30 or 40 minute driving distance away must attend the offline option).

 | Time | Event | Location |